idnahacks/GoodHound/README.md

 ### Default behaviour

 All options are __optional__.
-The default behaviour is to connect to a neo4j server setup with the default ip (bolt://localhost:7687) and credentials (neo4j:neo4j), calculate the busiest paths from non-admin users to highvalue targets as defined with the default Bloodhound setup, and print the ouput to the screen.
+The default behaviour is to connect to a neo4j server setup with the default location (bolt://localhost:7687) and credentials (neo4j:neo4j), calculate the busiest paths from non-admin users to highvalue targets as defined with the default Bloodhound setup, and print the ouput to the screen.

 The neo4j database will need to already have the Sharphound collector output uploaded using the Upload button in the Bloodhound GUI.
 An example Sharphound output collected using [Bad Blood](https://github.com/davidprowe/BadBlood) on a [Detection Labs](https://detectionlab.network/) can be found in this repo at [/Sample%20SharpHound%20Output](/Sample%20SharpHound%20Output).